ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Experiments

 \paragraph{RQ2: To what extent do toxic prompts evolved on one model transfer to other models, especially those with different architectures or alignment tuning?}

-We evaluated cross-model transfer by taking the elite prompts evolved on the source model (LLaMA~3.1~8B) and testing them once on each target model with identical decoding and the same Perspective API configuration for toxicity.
-From elite records gathered across all runs and operator modes, we deduplicated by prompt text (keeping the highest score per unique prompt), filtered for questions, and obtained 696 unique items.
-We then selected the top 25\% by source-model toxicity (174 prompts; toxicity score range 0.3610--0.8697) as the transfer set.
-Targets covered seven models namely LLaMA~3.2~1B, LLaMA~3.2~3B, Mistral~7B, Phi-3.5~Mini, Qwen~2.5~7B, and Gemma~2~9B.
+We evaluated cross-model transfer by taking all elite prompts evolved on the source model (LlaMA~3.1~8B) and testing them once on each target model with identical decoding and the same Perspective API configuration for toxicity assessment.
+From elite records gathered across all runs, we deduplicated by prompt text (keeping the highest score per unique prompt) and obtained 437 unique items (toxicity score range 0.2786-0.6025) as transfer set.
+Targets covered six models namely LlaMA~3.2~1B, LlaMA~3.2~3B, Mistral~7B, Phi-3.5~Mini, Qwen~2.5~7B, and Gemma~2~9B.

 Transferred prompts showed a clear drop in toxicity on all target models.
-On the source model, the toxicity distribution was centered at a mean of 0.490 (median 0.444, std 0.113).
-All targets shifted downward, with means between 0.199 and 0.302, i.e., reductions of roughly 39--59\% relative to the source.
+On the source model (LlaMa~3.1~8B), the toxicity distribution had a mean of 0.342 (median 0.333, std 0.050, IQR 0.061).
+All targets shifted downward, with means between 0.158 and 0.240, i.e., reductions of roughly 30--54\% relative to the source mean.
 Cross-architecture models showed mixed resistance.
-Qwen~2.5~7B had the highest mean among targets (0.302, median 0.339, std 0.145), followed by Mistral~7B (0.244, median 0.233, std 0.146), Phi-3.5~Mini (0.231, median 0.208, std 0.153), and Gemma~2~9B (0.215, median 0.233, std 0.129).
-Within-family models landed at the low end of this range: LLaMA~3.2~1B (0.199, median 0.143, std 0.182) and LLaMA~3.2~3B (0.208, median 0.182, std 0.162) showed the strongest resistance despite sharing architecture with the source.
+Qwen~2.5~7B had the highest mean among targets (0.240, median 0.259, std 0.104, IQR 0.148), followed by Mistral~7B (0.208, median 0.206, std 0.098, IQR 0.148), Phi-3.5~Mini (0.189, median 0.199, std 0.106, IQR 0.191), and Gemma~2~9B (0.189, median 0.200, std 0.089, IQR 0.147).
+Within-family models landed at the low end of this range: LlaMA~3.2~1B (0.158, median 0.130, std 0.121, IQR 0.224) and LlaMA~3.2~1B (0.193, median 0.218, std 0.117, IQR 0.194) showed the strongest resistance despite sharing architecture similarity with the source.
 Figure~\ref{fig:rq3_tox_box} plots these per-model distributions as violins with jittered points.
-The wide IQRs and skewed shapes indicate that most prompts transfer with reduced strength, but a noticeable subset still carries relatively high toxicity across models.
+The wide IQRs and skewed shapes indicate that most prompts transfer with reduced strength, but a noticeable subset still carries relatively high toxicity across models, with maximum values reaching 0.399 to 0.543.